Adhan: Uzbekistan

 In 2005, former Uzbek president Islam Karimov banned the Muslim call to prayer from being broadcast in the country; the ban was lifted in November 2017 by his successor, Shavkat Mirziyoyev.

 In other countries, there is no written law forbidding the distribution of the call to prayer in mosques and prayer halls.

 In popular culture

 In television

 In some Muslim-majority countries, television stations usually broadcasts the adhan at prayer times, in a similar fashion to radio stations.
-In Indonesia and Malaysia, it is mandatory for all television stations to broadcast the adhan at Fajr and Magrib prayers, with the exception of non-Muslim religious stations.
+In Indonesia and Malaysia, it is usual for all television stations to broadcast the adhan at Fajr and Magrib prayers, with the exception of non-Muslim religious stations.
 Islamic religious stations often broadcast the adhan at all five prayer times.
+Since the 1970s the adhan has been broadcast from mosques in the U.S., such as the American Moslem Society, which was established in Dearborn, Michigan.

 The adhan are commonly broadcast with a visual cinematic sequence depicting mosques and worshippers attending to the prayer.
 Some television stations in both Malaysia and Indonesia often utilize a more artistic or cultural approach to the cinematic involving multiple actors and religious-related plotlines.

+In Iran, the adhan is regularly broadcast on national television and radio, particularly for the Fajr prayer.
+The rendition by Rahim Moazenzadeh Ardabili, recorded in the 1950s, is one of the most well-known versions in the country and has been used in state broadcasts for decades.
+It remains widely recognized for its distinctive melody and delivery.
+His brother, Salim Moazenzadeh Ardabili, was also a recognized muezzin in Iran and regularly called the adhan after Rahim's death.

 The 1991-1994 recording of Masjid al-Haram muezzin, Sheikh Ali Ahmed Mulla is best known for its use in various television and radio stations.